All participants must have...

 - Swimmers: all swimmers will be issued a colored swim cap that must be worn during the swim leg.
 This will help keep swimmers visible to water safety personnel.

 - Kayakers: all kayakers must wear a Coast Guard approved Personal Flotation Device during the kayak leg.

 - Cyclists: ANSI approved helmets are required on all bicycle riders during the bicycle leg.

 Colchester Triathlon Race Officials and Colchester Police reserve the right to remove any participant from the race that may pose a risk to themselves, other participants, volunteers and/or the general public.
 Course closes promptly at 10:30 AM.
 Runners not yet across the finish line will be picked up in a sag vehicle and returned to the finish line.
 Runners will not be allowed to finish the race on their own.

 Colchester Rescue and Police Departments will be available at the Start and Finish.
 Colchester Police will be stationed throughout the course, monitoring the water from their Marine Unit and controlling intersections on the bike and run course.

 Colchester Police Marine Unit, Colchester Technical Rescue and the Malletts Bay Fire Department will be on the water.
 Bayside Waterfront lifeguards will be stationed along the swim route as well.

 Colchester Rescue and Colchester Technical Rescue personnel will be available to respond to medical emergencies.

 Beach Check In

-All racers (swimmers AND kayakers) must check-in upon arriving at the beach.
+All racers (swimmers AND kayakers) must check-in upon arriving at the beach by 7:45 AM.
 A team of volunteers will record your bib number.
 If you leave the beach, you must check-out with this same team of volunteers.
 Bayside Beach is at 2 West Lakeshore Drive.
 This is where your swim will begin and end.